microsoft/BotFramework-WebChat/ACTIVITYTYPES.md

 1. [Customize Web Chat with GitHub Stargazer Components](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/10.a.customization-card-components)

-Note: The Web Chat team does not recommend creating custom Activity Types.
-Instead, use the `Event` Activity Type.
+Note: We do not recommend creating custom Activity Types.
+Instead, please use the `event` activity type.